cugos/cugos.github.com/election/2016/index.md

 - Peter Keum
 - Allison Bailey

 Votes will be taken on December 21st by a quarum of CUGOS members by secret ballot.
 Each member in good standing present at the meeting will have a slip of paper with one space per office and will fill in a single name for each position.
-Votes will be counted in private by the current President and one observer.
+Members in good standing who can not physically be at the December 21st meeting can cast a ballot by sending an email to <election@cugos.org> **on December 21st** indicating one vote per position from the slate of nominees.
+Only emails recieved on December 21st and prior to the start of the meeting (6pm Pacific Time) will be counted.
+Votes will be counted in private by the Nominating Committee.
 The election results will be announced before the end of the Annual Business Meeting.

-Nominations (one's self or by 3rd party) can be mailed to <hello@cugos.org>
+Nominations (one's self or by 3rd party) can be mailed to <election@cugos.org>

 ## President